AGNORT/TTRP-TS-data/README.md

 # TTRP-TS-data
 Instances and detailed results for the TTRP-TS.
-This respository contains the samll and large instances for the TTRP-TS, the detailed computational results are also provided.
+This respository contains the small and large instances for the TTRP-TS, the detailed computational results are also provided.
 ## 1. The description for the small scale instances

 “***n***” denotes the number of the total customers